BigWondah/first-repo/README.md

 # Head dome

-This is to begin the my test for proficiency in git
+This is to beggin my test for proficiency in git